luckinet/tabshiftr/README.md

-*disorganised (messy) table*: A table that contains any sort of non-tidy data, specifically emphasizing that those may also be tables that contain (messy) clusters or other forms of loosely organised data.
+*disorganised (messy) table*: A table that contains any sort of non-tidy data, specifically emphasizing that those may also be tables that contain (messy) clusters or other forms of loosely/non-coherently organised data.

 # Setting up schema descriptions